 The Bottom Line

-As seen above, a low estrogen diet is your best bet to getting your hormones back down to normal levels.
+As seen above, dietary changes may help get your hormones back down to normal levels.
 If you suspect that you have high estrogen levels, please first speak to your doctor to determine if your symptoms are as you suspect them to be.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 A licensed physician should be consulted for diagnosis and treatment of any medical conditions.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!